shadps4-emu/shadPS4/documents/building-windows.md

 Beware, this requires you to create a Qt account.
 If you do not want to do this, please follow the MSYS2/MinGW compilation method instead.

-1. Under the current, non beta version of Qt (at the time of writing 6.7.3), select the option `MSVC 2022 64-bit` or similar.
+1. Under the current, non beta version of Qt (at the time of writing 6.7.3), select the option `MSVC 2022 64-bit` or similar, as well as `QT Multimedia`.
    If you are on Windows on ARM / Qualcomm Snapdragon Elite X, select `MSVC 2022 ARM64` instead.

    Go through the installation normally.
 If you know what you are doing, you may unselect individual components that eat up too much disk space.